Ras-Pekt/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - [0-positive_or_negative.py](0-positive_or_negative.py) - prints if a number is 0, +ve or -ve
 - [1-last_digit.py](1-last_digit.py) - print the last number of an integer
 - [2-print_alphabet.py](2-print_alphabet.py) - prints the ASCII alphabet, in lowercase, not followed by a new line
+- [3-print_alphabt.py](3-print_alphabt.py) - prints all the ASCII alphabet, except q and e, in lowercase, not followed by a new line